Research and Elective Opportunities

 Participants can choose to participate with a focus on education (Educator Track) or clinical research (Investigator Track), or a combination of both.

-The Clinical Scholars Track is designed for those residents that would like a more structured exposure to these disciplines—participants can choose to participate with a focus on education (Educator Track) or clinical research (Investigator Track), or a combination of both.
+The Clinical Scholars Track is designed for those residents that would like a more structured exposure to these disciplines—participants can choose to participate with a focus on education, clinical research, global health, quality improvement and/or innovation.
 The goals of the program are to foster academic leadership skills, enhance networking at a national level, develop skills in effective teaching and junior mentorship (Educator Track), and enhance skills in clinical study design/protection of human subjects/epidemiology and statistics (Investigator Track).
 The goals will be accomplished with a combination of formal training courses, attendance at national dermatology retreats, and completion of a mentored project.
 With the exception of a week-long course in education and/or clinical research, participation in this track generally involves time spent in addition to their requirements of the clinical residency.
 Residents are encouraged to declare their interest in entering the CST by January of their PGY-2 year.

 Residents have an opportunity to complete a 1-month clinical elective during their training, which is provided with the goal of supplementing their education with unique opportunities that might not be available within Stanford.
 Residents are asked to complete a proposal outlining the opportunity which is subject to approval by the Residency Advisory Committee prior to the rotation.